William George Cavendish-Bentinck: Career

 Cavendish-Bentinck was private secretary to Henry Holland, 1st Viscount Knutsford (1825–1914), at the Colonial Office and to Frederick Stanley, 16th Earl of Derby (1841–1908) at the Board of Trade.

 He was a Captain of the Dorsetshire Regiment, Justice of the Peace for Dorset, and a barrister-at-law.

 In the general election of 1885, Cavendish-Bentinck ran for a seat in parliament during the but was unsuccessful, losing to David James Jenkins, a Liberal who received 52.3% of the vote.
 He ran again during the general election of 1886, and was elected a member of parliament for Penryn and Falmouth with 52.2% of the vote.

 He won again in the general election of 1892, but lost to Liberal Frederick John Horniman in the general election of 1895.

 Later career

 In 1903, Cavendish-Bentinck travelled to Durbar by way of Egypt, visiting Cairo, Brindisi and Rome.
 He was also a Trustee of the British Museum.

-In 1904, while renting Highcliffe Castle, the Cavendish-Bentinck's were host to King Edward VII, in Christchurch.
+In 1904, while renting Highcliffe Castle, the Cavendish-Bentincks were host to King Edward VII, in Christchurch.